akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 participates in a boycott of the State of Israel.

-This clause does not restrict the state's termination rights under the contract provisions of Appendix A or Appendix E, attached in **SECTION
+This clause does not restrict the state's termination rights under the contract provisions of Appendix A or Appendix E, attached in [SECTION
-7. Attachments**.
+7. Attachments](#sec-701-attachment-1----submittal-forms-a---h).

 ## Sec.
 3.26 Termination and System Operation